 What Must a Person Do After Filing a Lien Foreclosure Action and Recording a Lis Pendens?

 The next step is winning the lawsuit.
 The lien claimant must prevail in the litigation and receive an order from the court that allows him to sell the property where the construction services were provided.
 Doing so is essentially the final step in recovering the amounts owed under the construction lien claim.
 This final step is the end of a process that may take a very, very long time.
 It would not be abnormal if the eventual sale of the property and recovery of the money occurred several years after the original work was provided.
 The good news is that the final recovery can include an award of attorney fees and interest that have accrued along the way.
-More likely that not, however, a lien foreclosure claim will not go the distance.
+More likely than not, however, a lien foreclosure claim will not go the distance.
 If a lien claimant has properly preserved his rights, the owner of the property will likely feel and succumb to the pressure to pay the lien claimant and avoid a judgment, foreclosure sale, and loss of the property.

 Need Help with a Notice of Construction Lien or Other Lien Issues?